A fetus goes through many stages of development. One of the milestones is when the heart begins to beat.

 - the scan taking place too early in the pregnancy

-- the woman having a
+- the pregnant person having a

 - an ectopic pregnancy

 The doctor will expect to hear a heartbeat once the fetus is 7 millimeters or more in length.
-If they cannot detect a heartbeat, the doctor may ask the woman to come back for another scan in a week or so.
+If they cannot detect a heartbeat, the doctor may ask the person to come back for another scan in a week or so.